 In a recent study from 2016 a randomized placebo-controlled clinical trial found vitamin D-3 supplementation could help improve blood sugar.

 The researchers took 60 patients who had problems regulating blood sugar and divided them into two groups.

 One group was given 50,000 IUs of vitamin D-3 and the other group got a placebo.
 To see how vitamin D-3 helped improve their blood sugar the researchers took measurements of various blood sugar levels at the beginning and the end of the study.

-What they noticed is the vitamin D-3 helped to improve fasting blood sugar levels and also improved insulin sensitivity as well.
+What they noticed is the vitamin D-3 helped maintain fasting blood sugar levels and also improved insulin sensitivity as well.

 And these two studies are just a handful of similar supporting studies.

 For a long time we’ve sold other brands of d-3 in our office.

 But, to more cost-effective for our patients… as well as to help improve d-3 absorption, we recently decided to release our own.

 This is why we’ve created a MAX strength 7,500 IU vitamin D-3.
 Which we believe is the strongest, most affordable d-3 around.